horga83/shellChatGPT/man/README.md

 ### CODE COMPLETIONS

 Codex models are discontinued.
-Use turbo models for coding tasks.
+Use davinci or turbo models for coding tasks.

 Turn comments into code, complete the next line or function in context, add code comments, and rewrite code for efficiency, amongst other